 The No. 43 has serrated Magne-Traction edges that help it saw into and grip even the tightest snowpacks.
 These added contact points really help it bite into ice and hardpack, and we never had much of an issue with this board slipping or skidding.

-The No. 43 doesn't float quite as well as some of the directional boards with giant noses and setback stances but rides well enough that you won't feel left behind by your buddies on powder days.
+The No. 43 doesn't float quite as well as some of the directional boards with giant noses and setback stances, but it rides well enough that you won't feel left behind by your buddies on powder days.
 It gives a fun and surfy ride while turning effortlessly in the fluffy stuff, and you can even play in the park after the good stuff gets tracked out — something the super directional boards can't do.

 Our stability metric is responsible for 20% of the final score for each board as well.
 In this metric, we let each of these boards rip on the groomers to evaluate how well they handled themselves when you turn the throttle up to "11".
 The No. 43 held its own and rose to the occasion, giving us more than enough confidence to go for maximum speed.